-MIDI Expression devices can also support rotary encoders, and includes a ribbon controller interface for softpot membrane potentiometers.
-Click on the more button select one of these types.
+MIDI Expression devices can also support rotary encoders, softpot membrane potentiometers, as well as several custom pedal types.
+Click on the more button select one of these pedal types.

 Using Expression and Hihat Pedals

 Controls for Expression and Hihat Pedals